-- Multi-Modal Transportation Planning is designed to emphasize a balance in multiple transportation modes that include walking, bicycling, public transit, paratransit and vehicles. - A choice in travel modes enables the community to maintain a high level of mobility and accessibility while preserving community character. - Efforts include service improvements and expansion of transit service through the implementation of potential short and long range planning elements. - Congestion Management Process discussion dealing with multi-modalism. - Develop a TDM program that encourages alternative of transportation options, telecommuting, cooperation of large employers, and creative solutions that will provide choice and reduce traffic.
+- Multi-Modal Transportation Planning is designed to emphasize a balance in multiple transportation modes that include walking, bicycling, public transit, paratransit and vehicles. - A choice in travel modes enables the community to maintain a high level of mobility and accessibility while preserving community character. - Efforts include service improvements and expansion of transit service through the implementation of potential short and long range planning elements. - Develop a TDM program that encourages alternative of transportation options, telecommuting, cooperation of large employers, and creative solutions that will provide choice and reduce traffic.